bigfix/developer.bigfix.com/site/pages/relevance/guide/session/actioninspectors.md

 Each action may have several properties that can be examined using these Inspectors.
 You can iterate over the actions to create lists.

-Click [here](/relevance/reference/bes-action.html) to access the page describing to these inspectors.
+Click [here](/relevance/reference/bes-action.html) to access the page describing these inspectors.

 **Examples**